TABLE MOUNTAIN TREKS AND TOURS – CAPE HIKING – THE GUIDES

 Mark made a significant contribution during his career in promoting environmental awareness and in 2003 he was the proud recipient of the Cape Times/ Caltex Environmental Award, for outstanding achievement in the Natural and Cultural Environment in the Category Professional Individual or Group, which was a highlight in his career.

-He is a member of the Mountain Club of South Africa, the first conservation body in South Africa.
 Justin believes in promoting responsible mountain use and spreads the word of the leave no trace principles with whomever he communicates with in the outdoors.
 His core strengths include interpretation of the botany found within the Cape Floristic Region, the industrial/waterworks history of Table Mountain and having a vast knowledge of the adventurous trails of the Cape Peninsula.
 A personal passion of observing animal behaviours on the mountain keeps him occupied in his spare time!
-Justin travels whenever possible and has a particular interest in trekking the tropical mountains of the Philippines.
+Justin travels whenever possible, mostly locally, but has done a number of major treks in the tropical mountains of the Philippines.
 He holds a National Diploma in Civil Engineering, obtained from the Cape Peninsula University of Technology.
+Justin is a member of the Mountain Club of South Africa, the first conservation body in South Africa.

 Lindsay is a qualified, registered Cultural Tourist Guide, being born in Cape Town and growing up in the suburb of Fish Hoek, she spent a year travelling in Europe and has always had a love of travel and nature.
 Having managed two curio stores in Simon’s Town and at Boulders Beach, Lindsay followed her interest for sharing the beauty and unique places with visitors and loves being an ambassador for the beautiful city of Cape Town.